 I’m intrigued that animal protein has played such a role on the world stage of politics and power, used to inflame insecurities, both highlighting power imbalances and used to justify them.
 Now we seem to have shifted to a time when American cultural imperialism and its lethal food is invading the world.
 America eats huge quantities of meat, no doubt in part due to the powerful meat lobby and the meat industry which spend billions of dollars a year on making sure the American public keep eating meat, particularly beef.
 They work hard to keep Dietary Guidelines committees and the USDA from advising the public to eat less meat, with Zuraska describing the meat industry as the tail ‘wagging the dog of demand’ (2016).
 In his 2013 book Meatonomics, David Robinson Simon calculated that the US spends $38 billion subsidising meat, fish, eggs and dairy.
 One dreads to think how high this figure is today.

 Beyond the American meat industry, why is meat consumption so high in the Western world?
 (I don’t think we can explain this away by pointing at historically terrible food in the UK.)
 One argument is that it is natural and that we are meant to eat it.
 This is bizarre and contradictory in a world where we are so disconnected from nature.
-Ideas of natural tend to be inconsistent and cherry picked, usually used to justify what suits us or what we know.
+Ideas of natural tend to be inconsistent and cherry picked, usually used to justify what suits us or what we know, or indeed to justify women being subjugated and men doing what they like.
 Canine teeth and cavemen are usually trotted out.
 The image of the masculine hunter caveman seems to appeal to men but holds little for women.
 This is perhaps because we know that wearing furs would not be as glamourous as the Destiny’s Child video for Survivor.
 We also know that not having access to contraception, pain relief or medical care would be sh*t.
 We have wombs and ovaries that release eggs every month but many of us will only use them twice in our lives, in our thirties.
 Do we need to use body parts because we have them?
 Should we eat meat because we have canine teeth?

 Some claim that we have developed to crave meat.
 Access to calorie dense meat is credited for modern man’s large brain.
 Zuraska suggests that it, along with honey and tubers were responsible but also posits that peanut butter could have done the job too, as a calorie dense substance.
 Others credit the intellectual challenges supplied by learning to hunt and cook with boosting brain growth, along with the increased availability of nutrients from cooked food, rather than meat as a source of nutrients.
 Either way, it doesn’t seem terribly relevant to modern life.
 It strikes me as a bit like suggesting adults should drink breast milk as it facilitates a phenomenal rate of growth in babies.